 This means that by looking at just the trajectory in space $q(t)$, we are able to reconstruct the state at each moment in time.
 Therefore we must be able to write $p=p(q,\dot{q})$, and therefore we can also write

-We find that a system for which \ref{assum_detrev} and \ref{assum_kineq} are valid can be characterized in terms of the action principle with a suitable Lagrangian.
-The converse is also true: if the action principle allows for a unique solution, then the conjugate momentum and the Hamiltonian are well defined and the system satisfies both \ref{assum_detrev} and \ref{assum_kineq}.
+We find that a system for which \ref{assum_detrev} and \ref{assum_kineq} are valid can be characterized in terms of the principle of stationary action with a suitable Lagrangian.
+The converse is also true: if the principle of stationary action allows for a unique solution, then the conjugate momentum and the Hamiltonian are well defined and the system satisfies both \ref{assum_detrev} and \ref{assum_kineq}.

-We have thus demystified the action principle, and turned it into a geometrical property: requiring the principle of stationary action is equivalent to requiring that the solutions are the field lines of a divergence-free field in phase space.
+We have thus demystified the principle of stationary action, and turned it into a geometric property: requiring the principle of stationary action is equivalent to requiring that the solutions are the field lines of a divergence-free field in phase space.
 We also have a clear physical meaning: the principle of stationary action is equivalent to assuming determinism/reversibility \ref{assum_detrev} and kinematic equivalence \ref{assum_kineq}.
 However, we do feel that the principle expresses these requirements in a very roundabout way.